 As demand for your product increases, your business processes may become more complex.
-When you first start your business, you can simply order materials from your suppliers by phone or email.
-But when your business gets bigger, sourcing supplies becomes harder to manage.
+When you first start your business, you can simply order materials from your suppliers by phone, or with POS Software you can process payment, manage promotions, monitor the inventory, and generate comprehensive reports on one platform automatically.
+But when your business gets bigger, sourcing supplies become harder to manage.
 If that’s the issue you’re currently facing, you may want to consider using purchase orders.
 Here’s all you need to know.

 So, what are purchase orders?

-Purchase orders are official documents created by a buyer that include a summary of the goods or services they purchase from a seller or supplier.
+A purchase order is an official document from the buyer, in which the contents include a summary of the goods or services they purchased from the seller or supplier.
 These documents also act as legally binding contracts between the two parties.
+With a document management system, they can create documents more efficiently.

 What info should you include in a purchase order?

-Similar to an invoice, a purchase order should contain important details related to the items that will be purchased by a buyer which includes:
+Similar to an invoice, a purchase order should contain important details related to the items that will be purchased by a buyer which include:

 - Buyer’s name